Welcome to today's edition of the Rush 24-7 podcast.

 So you're saying we want the inauthentic Obama.

-So every time he gets the urge to tax or regulate or introduce another trillion dollar program, instead he should just do the exact opposite.
+So every time he gets the urge to tax or regulate or introduce another trillion-dollar program, instead he should just do the exact opposite.

 It served George Costanza very well, and I think Mr. Obama would do well to take that political lesson.

-Okay, that's that's good advice.
+Okay, that's good advice.

 I'll pass that on to him.

-Uh that he he wasn't quite persuasive.
+That he wasn't quite persuasive.

 But that was a tonal thing.

-But I think you're right there that uh every time he gets the urge to add another trillion dollar entitlement to the federal government.
+But I think you're right there, that every time he gets the urge to add another trillion-dollar entitlement to the federal government, if he was just to introduce another trillion-dollar tax cut, then everything would just work out swell.

 That's great advice, Jay.